Mullakkal Temple: Festivals

 There are many festivals associated with the Mullakkal Rajarajeswari Temple.
 The biggest of them all is the Mullakkal Chirappu and it lasts forty one days.
 The festival commences early in the month of Vrishchikam (Middle of November) and ends on the eleventh of the month of Dhanu (December–January).
 The final 11 days of this festival is called the Chirappu festival.

 The last two days of this Festival are the most special and sacred.
-The occasion is marked by thousands of people who come to witness grand parades lead by caparisoned elephants.
+The occasion is marked by thousands of people who come to witness grand parades led by caparisoned elephants.

 The Mullakkal Chirappu is celebrated in the temple with great grandeur and with best religious austerity.
 Besides regular puja, the best cultural programs, which are Kerala's own heritage, are celebrated as the integral part of celebration.
 However, apart from cultural programs also 'Annadanam' is a part of this spectacular event as the final day feast offers foods to at least 3000-4000 devotees.
 They invite famous musicians and artists to perform at the temple premises at night.
 The firework display on this day at the end of the festive ceremony is usually very elaborate and attractive to watch.

 The first Sunday of December is celebrated as women's festival.
 On this day all rituals and worships are done by women only.
 Ladies came from different areas and they lit lamps in the temple.